lucpaul/EM_cycleGAN/README.md

 a model using a unet backbone to stitch large datasets without any stitching artefacts.

 ### 3D assembly
 There are different ways to assemble a 3D dataset.
-Here, the you can firstly train on 2D or 3D patches, but also infer either on 2D patches and slice-by-slice or on 3D patches.
+Here, you can infer either on 2D patches and slice-by-slice or on 3D patches.
 Additionally, you can perform a 2.5D assembly where the volume is assembled as an ensemble of 2D patches from three orthogonal directions of the stack.
-When testing the models, this is particularly useful, when the 2D model checkpoints themselves have artefacts.
+When testing the models, this was particularly useful when the 2D model checkpoints themselves had artefacts.
 These get smoothed out.

 ### Evaluation
 Once the models are trained, they can be tested using a pipeline which calculates the Frechet Inception Distance (FID) between the